claudiaisfighting/BookIsland1.1/README.md

 ### 2. Screen Archetypes

 - Login Screen
-  - click on the Email Address they want to login
+  - Click on the Email Address they want to login
 - Search Screen
   - User can search their book
 - Collections
   - User can see their book collections
   - User can add new collections